 Structured grids with high degrees of orthogonality and clustering control can also be created using Pointwise's hyperbolic PDE and algebraic extrusion methods.
 The extrusion methods start with one or more structured quadrilateral surface grids and extrude hexahedral volume grids.
 All of the extrusion methods also can be applied to 2D grids and surface grids constrained to the geometry model.
 In the latter case, the mesh marches across the entire geometry model, from one surface to the next.

 The hyperbolic method is especially well suited for CFD solvers that use overlapping grids but contains features to extrude multi-block abutting grids as well.
 In other words, a point to point interface can be maintained between adjacent abutting blocks.

-Pointwise has always been able to generate both multi-block abutting and overset grids.
-With the software's integration with two overset grid assembly (OGA) software tools, you can now execute the entire assembly process, sometimes known as hole cutting, from within a single software product instead of using a chain of other tools.
+Using Pointwise's integration with two overset grid assembly (OGA) software tools, you can now execute the entire overset assembly process, sometimes known as hole cutting, from within a single software product instead of using a chain of other tools.
 From Pointwise you can launch OGA software for selected grids, import the results of the OGA computations, and visualize the resulting parameters of interest for your overset grid.

 Pointwise's overset grid assembly capabilities include:

 Pointwise is on the leading edge of research and development in the area of high-order mesh generation to support high-order flow solvers.
 Any linear mesh can be elevated up to polynomial degree 4.
 Most importantly, the surface mesh cells will be curved to match the shape of the geometry model.
 That curvature is then blended into the volume mesh's interior in order to prevent cell crossing.